xuqi2024/openflexure-microscope/docs/test_your_printer.md

 ## Set your printer settings {pagestep}

-All microscope parts can be printed out of [PLA filament] on most [RepRap-style printers][RepRap-style printer]{Qty:1,cat:tool}.
+* All microscope parts can be printed out of [PLA filament] on most [RepRap-style printers][RepRap-style printer]{Qty:1,cat:tool}.

-We recommend the following printer settings:
+* Set your slicer to the following printer settings:

 |Setting        |Value          |
 |------------   |--             |